33 Photos that Will Make You Want to Visit Milan

 Showing you the beauty of Milan in photos

-There are many reasons to visit Milan.
+There are many reasons to spend a couple of days in Milan.
 One of them is that it’s the capital city of the Lombardy region, an area of extreme beauty too often overlooked.
 Also, Milan enjoys a privileged geographical location.
-Thus, there are plenty of exciting day trips you can have from Milan.
+It’s close to beautiful lakes, the mountains, the sea and other charming cities and towns.
+Thus, you can have plenty of exciting day trips from Milan.
 Whether it’s romantic Lake Como, a little gem like Bergamo, or the mountains, you’ll be amazed by how much beauty surrounds Milan.

-That’s why I decided to show you Milan in photos, sharing the spots I love, the ones that make my city worth a visit.
+That’s why I decided to show you Milan in photos, sharing the spots I love.
+Hopefully, I’ll convince you that Milan is worth visiting.

 Related: Where to stay in Milan – How to find the right hotel and neighborhood